-- Press the ENT or key to place the blinking cursor on the first character (N or S) in the Latitude entry line. - Use the key to toggle N or S to select a hemisphere (North or South) designator. - Press ENT or At to move the blinking cursor to the next character in the Latitude entry. - Use the SELECT knob or the microphone keys 0~9 to enter the correct Latitude value in degrees and minutes.
-When Latitude is complete, the cursor moves to the Longitude line. - Press the ENT or key to place the blinking cursor on the first character (E or W) in the Longitude entry line. - Use the XII key to toggle E or W to select a hemisphere (East or West) designator. - Press ENT or to move the blinking cursor to the next character in the Longitude entry.

-- Use the SELECT knob or the microphone keys 0~9 to enter the correct Longitude value in degrees and minutes.
-When Longitude is complete, the cursor moves to the Time entry line. - Press ENT or Note to move the blinking cursor to the first character in the Time entry. - Use the SELECT knob or the microphone keys 0~9 to enter the correct time of day.
+- Push the SELECT/ENT knob or key to place the blinking cursor on the first character (N or S) in the Latitude entry line. - Use the XII key to toggle N or S to select a hemisphere (North or South) designator. - Push SELECT/ENT knob or to move the blinking cursor to the next character in the Latitude entry. - Use the SELECT/ENT knob or the microphone keys 0~9 to enter the correct Latitude value in degrees, minutes and seconds.
+When Latitude is complete, the cursor moves to the Longitude line. - Press the SELECT/ENT knob or key to place the blinking cursor on the first character (E or W) in the Longitude entry line. - Use the key to toggle E or W to select a hemisphere (East or West) designator. - Push the SELECT/ENT knob or to move the blinking cursor to the next character in the Longitude entry. - Use the SELECT/ENT knob or the microphone keys 0~9 to enter the correct Longitude value in degrees, minutes and seconds.
+When Longitude is complete, the cursor moves to the Time entry line. - Push the SELECT/ENT knob or to move the blinking cursor to the first character in the Time entry. - Use the SELECT/ENT knob or the microphone keys 0~9 to enter the correct time of day.
 LOC appears at the end of the Time line indicating entry must be local time. - Enter your local time in hours and minutes.
 Use 12 hour AM/PM format if a or p appear after the minutes characters.
-The SELECT knob or the microphone keys 0~9 toggle the a/p setting.
-If neither a or p appear in the Time line, enter your local time, hours and minutes, in 24 hour format. - When Lat/Lon and Time values are correct, press the MENU key to return to the MANUAL LL menu page.
+The SELECT/ENT knob or the microphone keys $0\sim9$ toggle the $\mathbf{a}/\mathbf{p}$ setting.
+If neither $\mathbf{a}$ or $\mathbf{p}$ appear in the Time line, enter your local time, hours and minutes, in 24 hour format.

+When Lat/Lon and Time values are correct, press and hold the CALL key to return to the MANUAL LL menu page.

-To turn Manual Lat/Lon On of Off:
+To turn Manual Lat/Lon On or Off:

-- Use the SELECT knob to select either On or Off on the MANUAL LL page. - Press the (ENT) key to store the selection. - Press the 16 key.
+- Use the SELECT/ENT knob to select either On or Off on the MANUAL LL page. - Push the SELECT/ENT knob to store the selection. - Press the 16 key.
 The Main display appears.
 If Manual Lat/Lon is turned On, and manually entered values are stored, the Lat/Lon values appear in the lower two lines of the display.
 The M appearing at the end of the Longitude line indicates that Manual Lat/Lon is turned On.
 When Manual Lat/Lon is turned On, the manually entered position overrides any Lat/Lon position from a navigation receiver.